Argentine Nights: Production

-The Ritz Brothers appeared in the film as part of a settlement with Universal following their non appearance in The Boys from Syracuse (1940).
-The film was meant to start production in May 1940, but the casting of the brothers meant the script had to be rewritten and shooting pushed back until 10 June.
-The songs 'Hit the Road' and 'Rhumboogie' were written by Hughie Prince.

-George Reeves also sings in the film, in the role of "El Tigre", a bandit chief.
+The Ritz Brothers appeared in Argentine Nights as part of a settlement with Universal after being dropped from Jules Levey's production of The Boys from Syracuse (1940).
+The film was meant to start production in May 1940, but the casting of the brothers meant the script had to be rewritten and shooting pushed back until June 10.
+The original songs were written by two teams: Sammy Cahn and Saul Chaplin, and Don Raye and Hughie Prince.
+George Reeves also sings in the film.